Top 25 Hacking Movies in the World of “ALL TIME” 2025

 The movie gives a thorough account of how Snowden, who was at first only known online as CitizenFour, got in touch with journalists to reveal the bombshell revelation of massive American government eavesdropping.

-Snowden observed the disturbing scale of data collecting conducted by the US Government personally while working as an infrastructure analyst for the National Threat Operations Center before the leak.
+Snowden observed the disturbing scale of data collection conducted by the US Government personally while working as an infrastructure analyst for the National Threat Operations Center before the leak.
 Snowden exposes the alarming evidence of government overreach, becoming a whistleblower and warning the public.

 The movie tackles one of the most significant topics extremely relevant to hacking and cybersecurity, mass monitoring, even though it only offers a high-level overview rather than detailed hacking scenarios.